If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Title Screen Changes

-The title screen had the logo changed to its international equivalent, the "POCKET MONSTERS" subtitle was removed, the copyright dates were updated, the "Yellow Version" subtitle was added, and the speech bubble was not only repositioned, but its contents were also changed from a stylized "ピカチュウ" (Pikachu) to a simple "Pika!".
-Border-wise, "POKEMON PIKACHU" was unsurprisingly changed to "POKéMON YELLOW".
+The "POCKET MONSTERS" subtitle was removed, the copyright dates were updated, the "Yellow Version" subtitle was added.
+The speech bubble was shrunk down and moved, but the text was changed from "ピカチュウ" (Pikachu) to a simple "Pika!".
+"POKEMON PIKACHU" was changed to "POKéMON YELLOW" for the Super Game Boy border.

 Japan International